 - Fuel and other miscellaneous expenditure accumulates to 20% of the total minimum wage

-- The minimum calorie requirement should get reduced to 2400 calories per average adult concerning the reduction in the proportion of workers in hazardous work and the increase in the number of workers in moderate occupations.
+- The minimum calorie requirement should be reduced to 2400 calories per average adult concerning the reduction in the proportion of workers in hazardous work and the increase in the number of workers in moderate occupations.

 A state government can better understand the cost of living, expenditure, working conditions, and living conditions in scheduled employment.